What is a California registered agent?

 Can I use a P.O. box for a registered agent address in California?

-No. California law specifically requires a physical street address where your agent can be served legal documents in person during business hours.
-P.O. boxes, virtual offices, and mailbox services do not meet this requirement and will result in rejected state filings.
+No. California law under §1502(b) specifically requires a complete business or residence street address where your agent can be served legal documents in person during business hours.
+P.O. boxes, virtual offices, and mailbox services do not satisfy this requirement and are likely to result in rejected state filings.

 How do I resign as a registered agent in California?